 In order for COTC to certify a PLUS loan, the student must have a FAFSA on file and be file complete.
 The parent may apply for a PLUS loan by going to

 https://studentloans.gov and completing the Parent PLUS application.
-Parents will use their Federal PIN (same PIN used to sign the FAFSA) to login and request the Parent PLUS Loan and sign the MPN.
+Parents will use their FSA ID (same FSA ID used to sign the FAFSA) to login and request the Parent PLUS Loan and sign the MPN.
 Once the parent's loan has been approved, COTC will receive notification and originate the PLUS loan.
 Maximum eligibility for the PLUS loan is the Cost of Attendance minus any estimated financial assistance.

-The interest rate is fixed at 6.31% for Federal Direct PLUS Loans first disbursed on or after July 1, 2016 and before July 1, 2017.
-The interest rate is 7% for loans disbursed on or after July 1, 2017.
+The interest rate is fixed at 7.60% for Federal Direct PLUS Loans first disbursed on or after July 1, 2018 and before July 1, 2019.
+For 2019-2020, the origination fee is 4.238% for loans disbursed prior to October 1, 2019.
+This fee is subject to change.
 Origination fees are deducted from the gross amount of the loans before the disbursement of the loans.
-For 2017-2018, the origination fee is 4.276% for loans disbursed prior to October 1, 2017.
-This fee is subject to change.

 Scheduled Disbursements for Federal Direct Loans

 Students receiving either a Federal Direct Subsidized/Unsubsidized or Federal Direct PLUS Loan should be aware of their scheduled disbursement dates and amounts that are stated on the disclosure statements which the lender will mail once the loan has been guaranteed.